 Ross MacKenzie has been writing stories since he was seven years old, when he created an illustrated short story about a hungry crocodile named Crunchy Colin in a smuggled school jotter.
 His novel The Nowhere Emporium won the Blue Peter Best Story Award and the Scottish Children’s Book Award.
+He is also the winner of the Scottish Teenage Book Prize 2021.
 He now splits his time between writing, his day job as a graphic designer and his wife, daughters and cocker spaniel, with whom he lives near Glasgow.

 The Colour of Hope

 Waterstones Scottish Children’s Book of the Month